tom-dq/st7_wrap/README.md

 ## Background

-Over the years I've used the Strand7 API on a number of projects, and sometimes the first step was building a quick-and-dirty wrapper.
-By publishing this as a package I won't need to make a similar one next time a project comes along.
-If you too can make use of it, all the better.
+Over the years I've used the Strand7 API on a number of projects, and sometimes the first step was building a quick-and-dirty wrapper, and now I hope I won't need to make a similar one next time a project comes along.
+If you can make use of it, all the better.

 This is very far from feature complete - I wouldn't recommend depending on this for long-lived or production work.